-In short, the continent is filled with vibrant economies and enormous potential that is not going unnoticed in capitols throughout the world.
-“The question for executives at consumer packaged goods companies is no longer whether their firms should enter the region, but where and how” says a report by the management consultant agency A.T.
+In short, the continent is filled with vibrant economies and enormous potential that is not going unnoticed in capitals throughout the world.
+“The question for executives at consumer packaged goods companies is no longer whether their firms should enter the region, but where and how,” says a report by the management consultant agency A.T.
 Kearney.
-How Africa negotiates its new status in the world will not only have a profound impact on its people, but on the global community as well.
+How Africa negotiates its new status in the world will not only have a profound impact on its people but on the global community as well.

 The US has anywhere from 12,000 to 15,000 Marines and Special Forces in Djibouti, a former French colony bordering the Red Sea.
 It has 100 Special Forces soldiers deployed in Uganda, supposedly tracking down the Lord’s Resistance Army.
 It actively aided Ethiopia’s 2007 invasion of Somalia, including using its navy to shell a town in the country’s south.